awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_create.md

 `organizations:CreateAccount`

 **Important**
 When you create an account using the following procedure, AWS does not automatically collect all the information required for an account to operate as a standalone account\.
 If you ever need to remove the account from the organization and make it a standalone account, then you must provide that information for the account before you can remove it\.
-For more information, see [To leave an organization when all required account information has *not* yet been provided \(console\)](orgs_manage_accounts_remove.md#leave-without-all-info)\.
+For more information, see [Leaving an Organization as a Member Account](orgs_manage_accounts_remove.md#orgs_manage_accounts_leave-as-member)\.

 **To create an AWS account that automatically is part of your organization \(console\)**